Articles of Incorporation

 BY-LAWS 1996 (Revision 2011)

-The purpose of the organization shall be to:
+The purpose of the organization shall be to.

-Members not attending nor responding to correspondence, ongoing absence and a general lack of interest for PGCN will be grounds for termination.
+Members not attending nor responding to correspondence, ongoing absence, and a general lack of Interest in PGCN will be grounds for termination.
 Each member shall be entitled to one vote.
 Proxy voting shall be permitted.

 Advisory Board for the unexpired time or portion of the term.